Russian submarine Orel: 2021

 In July 2021, while returning to Northern Fleet waters from Navy Day commemorations in St. Petersburg, Orel was reported to have "lost power" while transiting on the surface through the Danish straits.
 She was reported to have been assisted by other Russian vessels accompanying her through the straits.
 The submarine was later reported to have restored power and continued her transit north submerged.

 2025

 The submarine remained active as of 2025, participating in exercises that included firing a cruise missile salvo in conjunction with the frigate Admiral Golovko and Russian shore-based missile forces.

+2026

+Similar exercises, to the ones conducted in 2025, were carried out in 2026.